andreffgaspar/pro-health-app/README.md

 ## Building the project

-Run `npm run build` to generate the production build in the `build/` directory.

-For a Capacitor build, run `npm run build:cap` to output to the `www/` directory.
+Run `npm run build` to automatically choose the correct build target for the current platform.
+In web preview environments this outputs to the `dist/` directory, while mobile previews (iOS/Android) output to the `www/` directory.

+To force a specific target:

+- `npm run build:web` – always build the web preview (`dist/`).
+- `npm run build:cap` – build using Capacitor (`www/`).

-These `build` and `www` directories are generated and not committed to source control.
+These `dist` and `www` directories are generated and not committed to source control.

 **Edit a file directly in GitHub**